Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Conclusion

 \section{Conclusion}

-The paper presented the Deep Generalized Policy Iteration (DGPI) Algorithm~\ref{alg:DGPI2}, along with proof of convergence and optimality, for solving optimal control problems of general nonlinear CT systems with known dynamics.
+The paper proposed the relaxed continuous-time actor-critic (RCTAC) Algorithm~\ref{alg:RCTAC2}, along with the proof of convergence and optimality, for solving nearly optimal control problems of general nonlinear CT systems with known dynamics.
 The proposed algorithm can circumvent the requirements of ``admissibility'' and input-affine system dynamics (described in A1 and A2 of Introduction), quintessential to previously proposed counterpart algorithms.
-As a result, given any arbitrary initial policy, the DGPI algorithm is shown to eventually converge to an admissible and optimal policy, even for general nonlinear non input-affine system dynamics.
-The convergence and optimality were mathematically proven by using detailed Lyapunov analysis.
-We further demonstrated the efficacy and theoretical accuracy of our algorithm via two numerical examples, which yielded faster learning speed of the optimal policy starting from an admissible initialization, as compared to conventional Deep Policy Iteration (DPI) algorithm (Algorithm~\ref{alg:DPI}).
+As a result, given an arbitrary initial policy, the RCTAC algorithm is shown to eventually converge to a nearly optimal policy, even for general nonlinear input non-affine system dynamics.
+The convergence and optimality are mathematically proven by using detailed Lyapunov analysis.
+We further demonstrate the efficacy and theoretical accuracy of our algorithm via two numerical examples, which yields a faster learning speed of the nearly optimal policy starting from an admissible initialization, as compared to the traditional approximate policy iteration (API) algorithm (Algorithm~\ref{alg:API}).
+In addition, a real-world path-tracking experiment is conducted to verify the practical performance of our method.
+Results show that compared with the MPC method, RCTAC has reduced the single-step decision time by 91.17\% without losing tracking performance.
+This indicates that our method has the potential to be applied in practical systems with limited computing resources.